1 Week's Food Storage Supply

 WaterBrick 3.5 Gallon BPA Free Portable and Stackable – 10 Pack (these would equal approx. 35 gallons)

-5 Gallon Water Containers (Six of these equals 30 gallons) In case you missed this post, The Best 5-Gallon Water Jugs
+5 Gallon Water Containers (Six of these equals 30 gallons) In case you missed this post, The Best 5-gallon Water Jugs

 I quote BlueCans website:

-1 Case – 12 oz of water per can – 24 cans per case – 2.25 gallons of water per case Pure Fresh Taste, Hermetically Sealed, Purified with 12-Step Filtration, Reverse Osmosis, UV Light Treatment, Eco-Friendly Packaging, Tested BPA Free, No Chlorine or Flouride.”
+1 Case – 12 oz of water per can – 24 cans per case – 2.25 gallons of water per case Pure Fresh Taste, Hermetically Sealed, Purified with 12-step Filtration, Reverse Osmosis, UV Light Treatment, Eco-Friendly Packaging, Tested BPA Free, No Chlorine or Flouride.”

 Protein

 At the end of the year, if you don’t eat all the cans of food stored, please check the expiration dates and donate them to the food bank.
-The food banks really need our help for those less fortunate.
+The food banks need our help for those less fortunate.

-Of course, make sure you have a good can opener, Small Can Opener and a Large Can Opener.
+Of course, make sure you have a good can opener, Small Can Opener, and a Large can opener.

 Vegetables

-Do we love fresh vegetables, yes, indeed?
+Do we love fresh vegetables?
+Yes, indeed.
 But today, we are talking about food storage for the pantry.
 If you have a garden, that is awesome, but not all gardens grow year-round.
-It’s quite simple, you need 7 cans of vegetables per week, pick your favorites.
+It’s quite simple: You need 7 cans of vegetables per week.
+Pick your favorites.
 We love green beans, corn, asparagus, carrots, canned potatoes, and beets.
-I love pickled beets too!
+I love pickled beets, too!

 Fruit